Veronica Mars season 4

 The fourth and final season of Veronica Mars, an American drama television series created by Rob Thomas, consists of eight episodes that were all released on Hulu on July 19, 2019.
-It serves as a continuation of the 2004–07 television series as well as the 2014 film.
+It serves as a continuation of the 2004 to 2007 television series as well as the 2014 film.
 Kristen Bell reprises her role as the title character, and it features the return of several characters from the original series as well as the introduction of new ones.

 Production and development

 On August 21, 2018, it was reported that Hulu was planning an eight-episode revival of Veronica Mars with Kristen Bell returning in the title role and series creator Rob Thomas returning as well.
 On September 6, 2018, it was reported that production would begin in October 2018 and continue through March 2019 in Los Angeles.
 Diane Ruggiero-Wright and Dan Etheridge returned as executive producers.
 On September 20, 2018, Hulu officially confirmed the revival, and announced it would premiere in 2019.
 The season was originally scheduled for release on July 26, 2019, however, during the series' appearance at San Diego Comic-Con on July 19, it was announced that season would be available that day.

 Along with Thomas and Ruggiero, the writing staff consists of Heather V. Regnier, David Walpert, Raymond Obstfeld, and former NBA player and author Kareem Abdul-Jabbar.

-Bell stated that the season was going to be darker and bigger and more cinematic, a little bit different" in comparison to the original series.
+Bell stated that the season was "going to be darker and bigger and more cinematic, a little bit different" in comparison to the original series.
 Thomas stated the season takes place five years after the film and would "take Veronica Mars back to its hardcore So-Cal noir roots" and that it is "One big case [...]
 This is a detective show."

 The revival features a new version of the original theme song, "We Used to Be Friends" by The Dandy Warhols, covered by Chrissie Hynde of The Pretenders.